 - Pursue and support public-private partnerships around critical cyber risk issues that can deliver stronger protections and baseline best practice standards for all.

-Still, these recommendations address many of the common and most urgent aspects of cyber risk that organisations today are challenged with, and should be viewed as signposts along the path to building true cyber resilience.
+Still, these recommendations address many of the common and most urgent aspects of cyber risk that organizations today are challenged with, and should be viewed as signposts along the path to building true cyber resilience.